On the effectiveness of the collapse in the Di\'osi-Penrose model

 where $R_{\text{eff},i}=\sqrt{R_0^2+R_i^2}$ is the effective radius of the particle.
 In the limit of a point-like particle, $R_{\text{eff},i}$ reduces to $R_0$.
 In the following, we will focus on the dynamics of the center-of-mass (CM) degrees of freedom alone, which can be obtained {by tracing Eq.~\eqref{eq.master} over the relative degrees of freedom}.
 When working with solid state materials, for values of $R_0$ which are not experimentally ruled out, one can safely neglect the contributions from electrons and focus on that of the nuclei because of the mass scaling of Eq.~\eqref{def.hat.mu}.

 We assume that the system's CM is free ($\hat H_\text{ CM}=\tfrac{\hat p^2}{2M}$, with $M=\sum_i m_i$).
-In the Supplementary Material (SM) \cite{Supp} we show that for suitably short times and large superposition distances, one can neglect the Hamiltonian contribution to the dynamics ($\hat H_\text{ CM}\to0$).
+In Appendix A we show that for suitably short times and large superposition distances, one can neglect the Hamiltonian contribution to the dynamics ($\hat H_\text{ CM}\to0$).
 Correspondingly, when represented in the position basis, the CM density matrix evolves according to

 with $\tau(\db)=\hbar/\Delta E(\db)$, where

 quantifies, in the Newtonian limit, the difference between the space-time curvatures generated by two well localised configurations superimposed at a distance $d=|\db|$.
 Here, $\mu(\rr)$ takes the form of Eq.~\eqref{def.hat.mu} with $\hat \x_i$ replaced by the coordinate $\x_i$.
 Merging this equation with the explicit form of $\mu(\rr)$, and assuming that the $N$ particles have the same mass $m$, we obtain